jeushi/simplescripts/README.md

 # Jeushi's Simple Scripts
-Collection of the bash scripts I make.
+Collection of the bash scripts I use / make.